Find the perfect publication for your classroom by searching for your state and grade level below:

 This week’s paper will focus on Hinduism, Buddhism, Sikhism and the geography of India.
 Articles will discuss the civilizations and archaeological discoveries at Harappa and Mohenjo-Daro, the Aryans, Sanskrit, Caste System, as well as the Maurya and Gupta Empires.
 Students will learn about contributions made by these cultures., , , , ,

-This week’s paper will focus on Ancient China and dynastic rule, including the geography of China and how it was isolated from rest of world.
+This week’s paper will focus on Ancient China and dynastic rule, including the geography of China and how it was isolated from the rest of the world.
 Articles will discuss the Takla Makan mummies, early writing system, Confucius, Laozi, the Great Wall, the Silk Road and Qin Shi Huangdi.
 Students will read about the contributions of ancient Chinese cultures to the world., , , , ,

 This issue will focus on the geography of Japan and how geography shaped its opinion of the outside world.
 Articles will discuss shoguns, samurai, culture and architecture of ancient Japan.
 Students will read about the contributions of ancient Japanese cultures to the world., , , , ,